How Many Machine Learning Tools Do You Need to Know to Get a Machine Learning Job?

 Reality: Many tools are interchangeable — hiring teams focus on fundamentals and ability to learn.

-Final answer: how many machine learning tools should you learn?
+So how many machine learning tools should you actually learn for a UK ML job?

 For most job seekers: